-As a reliable instrument cable manufacturer in the industry, CLOOM Tech can attest to meeting all your cable needs at an affordable price.
+As a reliable instrument cable manufacturer, CLOOM Tech can attest to meeting all your cable needs at an affordable price.
 We can customize your order based on special application requirements so you get the best performance possible.

 Chapter 4: Instrument Cable Vs. Speaker Cable

-There’s a general assumption that since instrument cables and speaker cables look similar, they may even be interchangeable.
+There’s a general assumption that instrument and speaker cables may even be interchangeable since they look similar.
 However, this isn’t the case – and you need to know the differences between them to understand why you shouldn’t make such a mistake.